-Q: What activities are suggested for travelers to do in Tet Holiday?
+Q: What activities are suggested for travelers to do in Tet Holidays in Vietnam?

 While Tet is generally celebrated between family members, some families are very welcoming of foreigners, and would often invite them to join in on the celebration.
 This way, visitors can have a true Tet experience while in Vietnam.
 There are many other activities to be had during Tet as a visitor:

 - You can attend flowermarkets all over the city, where vendors sell a variety of flowers, as well as Tet-related products, such as ingredients to make Chưng Cake (Bánh Chưng) as well as traditional decorations.

 Flower markets in Tet days

 - While you can find peach blossom branches and small kumquat trees in flowermarkets, we recommend for you to visit peach blossom gardens and kumquat gardens in order to see the best variance of these traditional Tet trees.
 These gardens have large peach blossom and kumquat trees for sale, but you don’t need to buy them in order to appreciate their beauty.

 - You can watch performances of the lion dance, a traditional Vietnamese dance derived from China where the dancers perform dressed as a lion, in streets around the city, specifically near Hoàn Kiếm Lake in Hanoi, Pham Ngu Lao Street in Saigon or in Vietnamese pagodas.
 The lion dance is believed to bring luck, prosperity and happiness, and would be accompanied by traditional music specific to the lion dance.
 Some performances would also have the inclusion of the dragon dance or the replacement of the dragon dance for the lion dance instead.